 Section 4759.05 | Duties of board.

-(A) The state medical board shall adopt, amend, or rescind rules pursuant to Chapter 119. of the Revised Code to carry out the provisions of this chapter, including rules governing the following:
+(A) Except as provided in division (E) of this section, the state medical board shall adopt, amend, or rescind rules pursuant to Chapter 119. of the Revised Code to carry out the provisions of this chapter, including rules governing the following:

 (1) Selection and approval of a dietitian licensure examination offered by the commission on dietetic registration or any other examination;

 (2) The examination of applicants for licensure as a dietitian, as required under division (A) of section 4759.06 of the Revised Code;